arcus/education_modules/citizen_science/citizen_science.md

 Read the abstract and then scroll down to the Methodology section of this [journal article on an analysis of Google image results related to the Covid-19 pandemic](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9759662/).
 The authors used citizen scientists to build the sample of images they analyzed.

-**How did they set up the project (how did they recruit volunteers, provide instructions, and collect the images)?**
+**How did they set up the project?
+In other words, how did they recruit volunteers, provide instructions, and collect the images?**

 Information about how projects are set up (such as what platforms were used, if any) is often available in the methods section of publications, but not always.
 In this case, the authors provide plenty of detail about the platform they used (clickwork) and how they used it.